 The following is a general price list; exceptional animals will be priced at a higher rate.

-Aoudad ($3500.00): A very agile climber and jumper, and stays in rocky terrain, resting in shade suring the heat of the day.
+Aoudad ($3500.00, $4500.00 if over 32"): A very agile climber and jumper, and stays in rocky terrain, resting in shade suring the heat of the day.
 It grazes and browses.
 Also called Barbary sheep.
 It has thick horns that curve in a semi circle over the back up to 22” long in a male and 16” in female and thinner.